peizi-luo/Pluo0398_9103_Assignment/README.md

 ![Figure 5:Keyboard controls up](./%20readmeImage/2.jpg)

    When all static and dynamic blocks are cleared, a fireworks animation will appear accompanied by celebratory messages.

+If you're confident in your hand speed, you can use the keyboard to continuously increase the frequency and number of blocks generated without pressing the space bar.
+The game is won when all blocks are cleared.
+If you prefer a simpler approach, you can use the keyboard to decrease the frequency and number of blocks generated, or press the space bar to pause block generation.
+The game is won when all blocks are cleared.

 ## Section 3: Individual Approach to Animating the Group Code